top of page

 What do I consider your role regarding this subject?

-What is your approach to talking about compassion fatigue and burnout?
+What is your approach to talking about empathic strain and burnout?